caocscar/twitter-decahose-pyspark/README.md

 ```

 ## PySpark Interactive Shell
 The interactive shell is analogous to a python console.
-The following command starts up the interactive shell for PySpark with default settings in the `workshop` queue.
+The following command starts up the interactive shell for PySpark with default settings in the `default` queue.
-`pyspark --master yarn --queue workshop`
+`pyspark --master yarn --queue default`

 The following line adds some custom settings.
 The 'XXXX' should be a number between 4050 and 4099.
-`pyspark --master yarn --queue workshop --num-executors 500 --executor-memory 5g --conf spark.ui.port=XXXX`
+`pyspark --master yarn --queue default --num-executors 500 --executor-memory 5g --conf spark.ui.port=XXXX`

 **Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 40XX.
 Attempting port 40YY.` This usually resolves itself after a few seconds.
 If not, try again at a later time.